 The clear rivers, cool waterfalls, amazing rainforest, orangutan and the vibrant culture of the Iban all combine to make a trip to Batang Ai a true Borneo Adventure.

-We operate a lodge and two jungle camps at Batang Ai.
+We operate a lodge and one jungle camp at Batang Ai.
 These serve as bases for our tours and activities over the whole area.
 Nanga Sumpa Lodge is a 90 minutes longboat ride from the lake.
 The lodge overlooks the Delok River and is a short walk away from the longhouse and Iban community.
 Lubok Kasai Jungle Camp is located a 30-45 minute boat ride upriver from Nanga Sumpa.
 It has a stunning location on the banks of the Lalang River in an area where orangutan are sighted.
-Mawang Rainforest Camp serves as the the base camp for treks along the Red Ape Trail.
-Some of our tours combine stays at our accommodation with a night at the Aiman Batang Ai Resort & Retreat.

 Most of our Batang Ai trips visit the Delok River.
 However, we also offer trips to Menyang Tais longhouse which is located closer to the lake.